LUP-LuftbildUmweltPlanung/Data_acquisition/README.md

   * cd ../your_name/environment
 * pip install -r requirements.txt

-### Executing program
+## WMS download

 * Create a directory and place the shape files you want to use for the data acquisition in it.
 * Open the program file you want to work with.
-* To run multiple WMS requests, define each configuration in a YAML file like this:
+* To run multiple WMS requests, define each configuration in a YAML file like the example below.
+* If you want to save the output in TIFF files, remove the lmdb part or fill it with null or empty strings ""
+* If you want to save the output in lmdb format, fill in the paths to the respective folders and files in the lmdb section.
+* * If you are missing the all_ids_file, follow the example at the bottom of the create_key_parquet.py script.

 <pre> - index: 0  # Explanation row - update index for each new config

   ######### General #########